 Don Miguel continued, “With Puerto Escondido being only a day’s bus ride away, people travel there often to take in the beach and vice versa.
 It could be weeks or months, but someone will tell the story of what happened there to someone who knows what happened here.
 And if they don’t know your name, they’ll surely know your description.
 The authorities are sure to find out.
-In the least, you will be jailed on suspicion.
-I’m sorry Esperanza, you must leave Oaxaca.”
+In the least, they’ll lock you up on suspicion.
+I’m sorry.
+You must leave Oaxaca.”

 Esperanza was now crying into her hands.
 Don Miguel could see her remorse.
 Feeling he was partially at fault, he decided to help her.
 He put a handful of wet cocoa beans in her hands and told her, “Here.
 Take over for me.
 I’ve got something to do.”
 Don Miguel dried his hands on his apron and said, “Don’t worry.
 I’m going to help you.
 It’s the least I can do.”

 Esperanza dried her eyes and blew her nose, and got to work on spreading out the cocoa beans.
-When she finished that task, she started the work of grinding up a batch of cacao nibs.
-Don Miguel returned a couple hours later.
+When she finished that task, she started on grinding up a batch of cacao nibs.
+Don Miguel returned a couple of hours later.

 “I sent a letter to a friend of mine who lives far from here.
 We should hear back from her in a week or so.
 If it’s good news, I’ll fill you in on the rest.
 Until then, keep working here in the shop as if everything is normal and go straight home each day when we are done.
 It will be in your best interest to be a recluse from now until you leave.”

 Esperanza did as the Don requested.
 It wasn’t hard to do as she didn’t feel like doing much more than sleeping and working.
 About a week later, she came to the Buen Día Dulcería to find Don Miguel with a smile on his face.